 Animal processing fee – This is the fee charged by the processing plant to harvest/slaughter each animal and deliver it to its final destination.

-Note there is no processing fee for rabbits, chickens or turkeys.
+There is no processing fee for rabbits, chickens or turkeys.

 This year’s processing fees are as follows: